GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/InputXMLFiles.rst

 3) Python / pygeosx: The preprocessor can also be applied directly in python or in pygeosx simulations.
 An example of this is method is provided here: `GEOSX/examples/pygeosxExamples/hydraulicFractureWithMonitor/`.

+Each of these options support specifying multiple input files via the command line (e.g. `geosx_preprocessed -i input_a.xml -i input_b.xml`).
+They also support any number of command-line parameter overrides (e.g. `geosx_preprocessed -i input_a.xml -p parameter_a alpha -p parameter_b beta`).

 Included Files